abdallahezzat/Hamiltonian_chaos/README.md

 ## Usage

 Running the file main.py will produce three plots for the stars trajectories, Poincaré maps and energy.
-The parameters _b_ and _c_ are randomly generated and stored in **parameters.txt** file.